airbytehq/airbyte/docs/integrations/sources/salesforce.md

 ## Streams

 **Note**: The connector supports reading both Standard Objects and Custom Objects from Salesforce.
-Each object is read as a separate streams.
+Each object is read as a separate stream.

 See a list of all Salesforce Standard Objects [here](https://developer.salesforce.com/docs/atlas.en-us.object_reference.meta/object_reference/sforce_api_objects_list.htm).